 • Vaginal bleeding after menopause

-Abnormal vaginal bleeding is often caused by menopause or other non-cancerous conditions.
+Moreover, abnormal vaginal bleeding is often caused by menopause or other non-cancerous conditions.
 But in some cases, it’s a sign of endometrial cancer or other types of gynecological cancer.

 Causes of Uterine (Endometrial) Cancer

-Researchers are studying the changes that cause normal endometrial cells to become cancer cells.
+In addition, researchers are studying the changes that cause normal endometrial cells to become cancer cells.

 Risk Factors of Uterine (Endometrial) Cancer